Team Project Presentations

-To present your projects, you will need an eye-popping, well-organized powerpoint presentation AND a well-prepared story to go with it.
+To present your projects, you will need an eye-popping, well-organized slide presentation AND a well-prepared story to go with it.
 Aesthetics and content are both important.

 1. Keep text to a minimum.